 This page created 23 March 2014, and last modified: 30 October 2014 (Frankfurt fragment image added)

-The Tungri is listed as one of the units of auxilia palatina in the Magister Peditum's infantry roster; it is assigned to the Comes Illyricum.
+Like the Mauri tonantes seniores, the Mauri tonantes iuniores is listed as a unit of auxilia palatina in the Magister Peditum's infantry roster and is assigned to the Comes Tingitaniae.
 Its shield pattern as shown in various manuscripts is as below:

 Return to the Notitia alphabetical unit list page.